SITE MAP

 When bow hunter, Matt Howe was asked, “Why are you requesting merino wool camo clothing with a blend of acrylic yarn for your personalized camouflage sweater and camo pants?”
 This was his answer:

-Why Shadow Maze Camouflage Graphic Design and Camo Pattern Color-ways?
+Why 3 Color Graphic Design and Camo Pattern Color-ways?

 Now, that The Knit Tree’s hunting client, Matt, was happy with the fabric weight and merino wool and acrylic fabric blend – it was time to consider the camouflage graphic pattern.